zuplo/docs/docs/articles/monetization-policy-setup.md

 required in order to call this API.
 For now, leave the configuration as is, you can always change it later.

-3. Be sure to Save your changes.
+3. Be sure to save your changes.

 ## 3/ Test the API